tromp/cuckoo/README.md

 All of these bounties require N ranging over {2^27,2^29,2^31} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and recent gcc compiler with regular flags as in my Makefile.

-Wilke Trei has submitted a bounty claim with his slean miner, which is now under evaluation.

 GPU Speedup Bounty
 ------------------